-- In general, each railroad, or a contractor or a subcontractor of a railroad, must report to the Associate Administrator for Railroad Safety/Chief Safety Officer, Federal Railroad Administration, 1200 New Jersey Avenue SE, Washington, DC 20590, each instance of train employee excess service listed at 49 CFR § 228.19(b). - Excess service must be reported to FRA within 30 days after the end of the calendar month in which it occurs. - When mailing reports of excess service to FRA, an FRA Form 6180.3-Hours of Service Report must be used. - For train employees, the following instances of excess service must be reported to FRA: - When a train employee is on duty for more than 12 consecutive hours. - When a train employee continues on duty without at least 10 consecutive hours off duty during the preceding 24 hours.
-Instances involving duty tours that are broken by less than 10 consecutive hours off duty and the duty tours that constitute more than a total of 12 hours of time on duty must be reported. - When a train employee returns to duty without at least 10 consecutive hours off duty during the preceding 24 hours.
-Instances involving duty tours that are broken by less than 10 consecutive hours off duty and constitute more than a total of 12 hours of time on duty must be reported. - When a train employee returns to duty without additional time off duty, equal to the total amount of time by which the employee's sum of total time on duty and time spent awaiting or in deadhead transportation to the point of final release exceeds 12 hours.
+- In general, each railroad, or a contractor or a subcontractor of a railroad, must report to the Associate Administrator for Railroad Safety/Chief Safety Officer, Federal Railroad Administration, 1200 New Jersey Avenue SE, Washington, DC 20590, each instance of passenger train employee excess service listed at 49 CFR § 228.19(c). - Excess service must be reported to FRA within 30 days after the end of the calendar month in which it occurs. - When mailing reports of excess service to FRA, an FRA Form 6180.3-Hours of Service Report must be used. - For passenger train employees, the following instances of excess service must be reported to FRA: - When a train employee is on duty for more than 12 consecutive hours. - When a train employee returns to duty after 12 consecutive hours of service without at least 10 consecutive hours off duty. - When a train employee continues on duty without at least 8 consecutive hours off duty during the preceding 24 hours.
+Instances involving duty tours that are broken by less than 8 consecutive hours off duty which duty tours constitute more than a total of 12 hours of time on duty must be reported. - When a train employee returns to duty without at least 8 consecutive hours off duty during the preceding 24 hours.
+Instances involving duty tours that are broken by less than 8 consecutive hours off duty which duty tours constitute more than a total of 12 hours of time on duty must be reported.